barraIhsan/mcc-island/README.md

 - [Your Options Shall Be Respected](https://modrinth.com/mod/WwbubTsV) - Provide default options

 ### Shaders Included

-- [Complementary Shaders v4](https://modrinth.com/shader/R6NEzAwj) - Complementary v4 is being good at everything
+- [Complementary Shaders - Unbound](https://modrinth.com/shader/R6NEzAwj) - Transforming the visuals of Minecraft with exceptional quality, detail, and performance.
-- [Complementary Reimagined](https://modrinth.com/shader/HVnmMxH1) - Complementary Reimagined is a high quality shader pack that aims for perfection
+- [Complementary Reimagined](https://modrinth.com/shader/HVnmMxH1) - Preserving the elements of Minecraft with exceptional quality, detail, and performance.

 </details>

 ## FAQ

 ### Q: Why there isn't [No Chat Reports](https://modrinth.com/mod/qQyHxfxd) in this modpack?

 A: According to [MCC Island's Approved Mods page](https://mccisland.net/help/mods/#:~:text=World%20Downloaders-,no%20chat%20reports,-We%20also%20don), [No Chat Reports](https://modrinth.com/mod/qQyHxfxd) are disallowed.

 <details>
 <summary>Click to show image</summary>